vmware/load-balancer-and-ingress-services-for-kubernetes/docs/openshift/openshift.md

 In this case, the common key-cert can be specified in a secret that can be used for TLS routes that don't have key/cert specified in the route spec.

 To use this feature, a secret with name `router-certs-default` has to be created in the same namespace where AKO pod is running (avi-system).
 The secret must have tls.crt and tls.key fields in its data section.
+Additonally, alt.crt and alt.key can be fields can be populated to allow multiple default certificates when trying to configure both RSA and ECC signed certificates.
+Avi Controller allows a Virtual Service to be configured with two certificates at a time, one each of RSA and ECC.
+This enables Avi Controller to negotiate the optimal algorithm or cipher with the client.
+If the client supports ECC, in that case the ECC algorithm is preferred, and RSA is used as a fallback in cases where the clients do not support ECC.

 An example of the default secret is given bellow: